inria-thoth/cyanure/docs/sphinx/source/welcome.rst

 Main features
 -------------
 Cyanure is build upon several goals and principles:
    * **Cyanure is memory efficient**.
-If Cyanure accepts your dataset, it will never make a copy of it.
+In case of dense matrix, it will never make a copy of it except if you are not using floating type.
 Matrices can be provided in double or single precision.
 Sparse matrices (scipy/CSR format for Python, CSC for C++) can be provided with integers coded in 32 or 64-bits.
 When fitting an intercept, there is no need to add a column of 1's and there is no matrix